Any comments or updates please click here.

 100 Renfrew Street, Glasgow G2 3DB, Scotland, UK

 Master of Music/Master of Arts in Music.
-Specialisation in performance (classical jazz, early music, opera), chamber music, piano accompaniment, composition, orchestral conducting, piano for dance, traditional music.
+Specialisation in performance (classical jazz, early music, traditional), chamber music, piano accompaniment, composition, piano for dance, traditional music.
 The courses may be taken either as Master of Music (two years) or Master of Arts (one year).
-Master of Arts in Musical Theatre.
+Master of Arts.
+In musical theatre, psychology in the arts.
 Master of Music.
-In performance, Scottish music, orchestral conducting, opera, composition, arts management, sound engineering.
+In performance, Scottish music, opera, musical theatre, composition.
 Master of Philosophy.
-Doctor of Philosophy.
+Doctor of Performing Arts.

 Artist Diploma.
 In performance, composition, research.
-Professional Graduate Diploma in Education (Music).
+Professional Graduate Diploma: • in Education (Music). • in Musical Directing.
+Advanced Post-graduate Diploma in Music.